-Two young girls involved in Tauranga hostage situation discharged from hospital
+Tauranga hostage tragedy: Two girls released from hospital

 None of the neighbours RNZ spoke to knew the man shot or the family involved.

-Marsh said he had seen the guys a couple of times.
+Marsh said he had seen the guy a couple of times.

 "He sat and glared at me the whole time, yeah, he wasn't right, but the kids were harmless as.
 I think my kids even played with one of their kids you know."